martenframework/marten-redis-session/README.md

 require "marten_redis_session"
 ```

-Then you can configure your project to use the Redis session store by ensuring that the [`sessions.store`](https://martenframework.com/docs/development/reference/settings#store) setting is set to `:redis` as follows:
+Then you can configure your project to use the Redis session store by ensuring that the [`sessions.store`](https://martenframework.com/docs/development/reference/settings#store) setting is set to `:redis`:

 ```crystal
 Marten.configure do |config|